KarlHegbloom/texmacs-karlheg-git-svn/README.md

 # Mirror of GNU TeXmacs svn repository #

 This repository is a mirror of the GNU TeXmacs svn repository created using `git svn`.
-The default branch here is called `oaktree`, and the upstream branch is called `trunk`.
+The default branch here is called `oaktree`, and the upstream branch is called `svn-trunk`.
 My branch contains a few changes that I will try and send upstream.
 It can be used to produce a deb package:

     cd src
     ln -s packages/debian .